harsha91/ga-elk/README.md

 The Kibana default configuration is stored in `kibana/config/kibana.yml`.

+## How can I load prebuilt Kibana dashboards?

+All the Dashboards and Visualizations in Kibana can be exported in the form of JSON objects.
+We have few visualizations and dashboards in the objects folder under Kibana.
+These can be imported into Kibana from Setting->Objects->Import page.
+These Dashboards will work with the indices created and data fetch by the default logstash configuration provided.

 ## How can I tune Logstash configuration?

 The logstash configuration is stored in `logstash/config/logstash.conf`.